- Emus and ostriches both belong to the same family of birds, the ratite.

+The ratite family has a smaller brain-to-body ratio, meaning that these birds have smaller-sized brains and aren’t very intelligent.
 However, it’s not too difficult to tell these birds apart once you know what you’re looking for.
 They are different in size, color, habitat, and more.
-Even their eggs are much different to one another.
+Even their eggs are much different from one another.

 Learn everything there is to know about comparing these two birds below!